 Private education loans may have significant disadvantages when compared with federal education loans.
-We strongly encourage you to first borrow any federal loans for which you are eligible.
-The chart below will help you in understanding the differences between federal and private loan funds.
+We strongly encourage students to first borrow any federal loans for which they are eligible.
+The chart below will help in understanding the differences between federal and private education loan funds.

 |Credit Check Required?||Direct Loan: No

 |Deferment Options||Several Options||Depends on lender|

 |Loan Fees*||Subsidized and Unsubsidized Direct Loans:

 • Disbursed on or after October 1, 2018 and before October 1, 2019 is 1.062%

 • Disbursed on or after October 1, 2019 and before October 1, 2020 is 1.059%

 • Disbursed on or after October 1, 2018 and before October 1, 2019 is 4.248%

 • Disbursed on or after October 1, 2019 and before October 1, 2020 is 4.236%